tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dusk and Dawn

+_Recharge 6+:_ Heal with a free recovery at the moment of sunset or sunrise.

+**Quirk:** Struck by existential angst in the middle of the night.

+>_Note:_ Only a fool would rely on the magic of the setting sun.
+Few monsters are polite enough to wait until two minutes before sunset before attacking so your belt can heal you in the middle of the fight. - Dracerys, dark elf knight

+---

 #### Giant Health

 Like most belts, this increases your maximum recoveries by 1 (champion by 2, epic by 3).
 In addition, one bonus recovery given by this particular belt is giant-sized – you get to roll d12s instead of your normal recovery dice when you spend it.
 You choose when you tap this extra-large recovery.